girdeux31/easyPhysi/README.md

 ```

 > [!TIP]
-> `T1 = 13.54 N, T2 = 7.59 N, a_x = 0.79 m/s<sup>2</sup>`
+> `T1 = 13.54 N, T2 = 7.59 N, a_x = 0.79 m/s2`

 #### <a name="sec-example-d3"></a>3.1.2.
 Example D-2

-Statement: In the system shown in the figure, the three masses are mA = 1 kg, mB = 2 kg, and mC = 1.5 kg.
+In the system shown in the figure, the three masses are mA = 1 kg, mB = 2 kg, and mC = 1.5 kg.
 If the coefficient of friction is 𝜇 = 0.223, calculate the acceleration of the system when it is released.

 `# TODO include figure`